alshadev/dotnet-grpc/README.md

 # dotnet-grpc
-playground for learning gRPC using .NET for backend services
+learning gRPC using .NET for backend services